Charcuterie Boards, piled high with fruit, breads, nuts, cheeses, and meats are the perfect party appetizers or even light dinners!

 Bread/Crackers – so you have something to put the ingredients on

 Next decide on what meats you are going to use.
-I bought prosciutto and salami for ours.
-You can use any type of dried and cured meat you prefer or have on hand.
+You may be asking yourself what meats are good for charcuterie?
+Really any type of preserved meats like prosciutto and jam on.
+Salami and ham are also good choices.
+Bottom line is you can use any type of dried and cured meat you prefer or have on hand.

 Let’s talk about the cheese next.
 You can use a variety of soft, semi hard, and spreadable for your charcuterie board.
 Soft cheese would be like brie and blue.
 Semi hard would be cheddar, gruyere, and gouda.
 Spreadable cheese can be any flavor that you prefer.
 They have several varieties at the store.